Jeremiah-Clark/Blog/blog/20260505-Core_Digital_Tool_Stack.md

 ### Why I Love Typora

 - **Live Markdown preview**.
 Typora handles Markdown format preview in almost exactly the way Obsidian does.
 It hides the markup characters and renders the formatting as you type.
 It’s as close to a true **WYSIWYG** (what you see is what you get) Markdown editor as I’ve found.
 - **Easy to flip to editing source and back**.
 Typora has two primary editing views: the Markdown preview and **Source Code Mode**.
-Hitting `command + /` on macOS, `control + /` on Windows, will toggle to a true plaintext, unformatted view with all markup characters visible.
+Hitting `command + /` on macOS, `control + /` on Windows, will toggle to a semi-formatted view with all markup characters visible.
 I typically write in the regular view, then switch to Source Code Mode to make sure there are no extra blank lines or other weirdness.
 - **Basic GitHub integration**.
 Since I use GitHub mostly for managing writing projects, I set Typora as the default external editor.
 Opening a file within a GitHub repo will populate Typora’s **File List View sidebar** with all of the files in the repo that it is able to edit.
 This aids greatly when editing large documents that have been broken into smaller files.

 ### What Could Be Better